 Boston University in Boston, Massachusetts, United States, offers a Master of Public Health degree in Health Law, Bioethics & Human Rights.
 Students spend one year on campus completing the course requirements, which includes 24 credit hours and a master’s thesis.
 Admission to this unique program is highly competitive.
 Typically, work experience is required in addition to a bachelor’s degree in a related field.

-Sciences Po in Paris, France, offers a Master of Arts degree in Human Rights and Humanitarian Action for individuals with a special interest in activism.
+Sciences Po in Paris, France, offers a Master of Arts degree in Human Rights and Humanitarian Action for individuals with a special interest in humanitarianism.
 This innovative program includes courses in anthropology, sociology, history and philosophy and allows students to choose a specialty that directly relates to their goals and interests.
 “The teaching and learning objective is to give students the tools for strong analytical contextualisation that gives both depth and breadth to the issues and stakes in human rights and humanitarian action and that enable students to make the ‘right decision at the right moment’ when undertaking action on the ground.”

 Aberystwyth University in Wales, United Kingdom, offers a Master of Laws degree program in International Commercial Law and Human Rights.
 All students in the 12-month, full-time program take courses in International Commercial Law, International Human Rights Law, Environmental Human Rights Law, International Copyright Law, E-Commerce Law, Regulation Of Business Cartels and Human Rights, Environment and International Business.